woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

    .. note::  See the :ref:`install.redhat.packages.list` for details of individual packages.

    .. note::  If you already have an existing JVM installed, you may need to change the *default* java.
 Run ``java -version`` to check the default java version.
-If it is less than 1.8, use :ref:`update-alternatives<sysadmin.jvm.alternatives>` to change the default to the newly installed java 8 JVM.
+If it is less than 1.8, use :ref:`update-alternatives<sysadmin.jvm.alternatives>` to change the default to the newly installed Java 8 JVM.

 #.
 Restart the server.